 Why Major in Songwriting?

 As a Songwriting (SNG) major within the Mike Curb College of Entertainment & Music Business, you’ll benefit from a curriculum that blends creativity with career readiness.
-Our program encourages learners to develop leadership with integrity and Christ‑informed character, preparing you to navigate the music industry with purpose.
+In addition to the core classes, the Songwriting major requires a curated balance of Copyright Law, Music Publishing, Recording Technology, Digital Audio Workstation, Music Theory and Music History courses.
+When paired with a Music Business minor and internships, our students leave prepared for a plethora of opportunities in the music industry.

 You’ll train with faculty who have received industry recognition—including Grammys, CMAs, Dove Awards and more.
+Belmont Songwriting alumni have also received Grammy, CMA, and Dove Awards and regularly visit campus as guest lecturers, seminar speakers and showcase judges.
 Belmont's professional songwriting degree program is located on Music Row at 34 Music Square East, home to the historic Quonset Hut and Columbia Studio A, where artists like Johnny Cash and Patsy Cline recorded.

 Request Information